 While manual inputs are minimal, you should routinely check on the prices to ensure your parameters are optimized to meet your business needs.
 Rule-based repricing can also lead to ugly price wars, where sellers consistently lowering prices lead to poor profitability.
 You can use SellerApp’s FBA calculator to find out how profitable your product is before setting your parameters.

-This is another method that popular repricing tools use.
+This is another method that popular repricing tool like GoAura use.
 Unlike rule-based repricing where you set the parameters, algorithmic repricers come with their own set of rules to maximize profitability and win the Buy Box.
 This is great if you have a large portfolio of products on sale.
-There is little to no manual inputs involved.
+There are little to no manual inputs involved.
 The drawback?
 These repricing tools tend to be expensive.

 Automatic repricing tools (rule-based and algorithmic) can be incredibly useful in highly competitive categories.
 Price wars are very common on Amazon and are decided only by the product price when other metrics are similar.
 If your seller metrics are better, you can actually afford to sell the product at a higher price and still win the Buy Box.